 I started practising Iyengar yoga in Oxford in 2000.
 After moving to the Peterborough area in 2002 attending classes with British Wheel of Yoga (BWY) teachers.
 Other yoga teachers of influence in my yoga practice and teaching style are from the Krishnamachayra Healing & Yoga Foundation UK (KHYF) and Jivamukti Yoga methods.

-My teacher training began in 2006 when I undertook the BWY Foundation Level 1 Course (60 hours).
-I then started my 3 year, 500 hours, BWY Diploma Teacher Training Course in 2007, during which time I had two children and so naturally developed a deep interest and practice in antenatal/pregnancy yoga.
+My teacher training began in 2006 when I undertook the BWY Foundation Level 1 Course.
+I then started the 3 year, BWY Diploma Teacher Training Course in 2007, during which time I had two children and so naturally developed a deep interest and practice in antenatal/pregnancy yoga.
 I have since undertaken additional training to teach pregnancy yoga with Camyoga in 2012.
 As a yoga student and as a requirement as a BWY Teacher, I attend yoga workshops and "In Service Training" days every year to expand my knowledge for teaching, and my own practice.